Cincinnati & Dayton Placenta Encapsulation FAQ

 How much does placenta encapsulation cost?

-The cost of placenta encapsulationn averages around $200-$350 dollars across Cincinnati and Dayon based on research I did as of June 2022.
+The cost of placenta encapsulationn averages around $200-$350 dollars across Cincinnati and Dayon based on research we did as of June 2022.

-I strive to keep my prices as low as I can; most recently I have elected to not raise prices, but to add a travel fee for families that have drop off/pick up locations more than 30 miles away from my home.
+We strive to keep my prices as low as we can; most recently we have elected to not raise prices, but to add a travel fee for families that have drop off/pick up locations more than 30 miles away from Tamara's home.

-I also offer discounted pricing on placenta encapsulation to families who are using my birth doula services.
+We also offer discounted pricing on placenta encapsulation to families who are using our birth doula services.

-For my current placenta encapsulatoin pricing, check out my information page.
+For our current placenta encapsulatoin pricing, check out my information page.

 What is placenta encapsulation?